hyoshida1106/gview-site/content/en/docs/6_MainWindow/2_branch/_index.md

 draft: false
 weight: 2
 description: >
     Describes the implementation of BranchList.
+This is a sample program that implements a JavaFX TreeView in Kotlin.
 ---

 BranchList is implemented in a *TreeView* with two routes, "Local" and "Remote".